Sphinkie/Geometrik/README.md

 ## Original Licence

 	Copyright (C) 1995 - 2002 Richard J. Bono
-	This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License.
+	This program is free software.
+	You can redistribute it and/or modify it under the terms of the GNU General Public License.
 	Please direct inquiries, comments and modifications to:
 	   Richard J. Bono
 	   44 Augusta Rd.